About the Book

 Chapter 12 – Relics and Revivals.
 Records and memorabilia.

-In addition to over 36,000 words of text there are no less than 138 photographs (including Brian Amos’s unique aerial views and David Shaw’s sequence showing 14 stages in the station’s demolition), plus nine diagrams, all helping to provide a comprehensive record of this unique railway complex.
+In addition to over 36,000 words of text there are 138 photographs (including Brian Amos’s unique aerial views and David Shaw’s sequence showing 14 stages in the station’s demolition), plus nine diagrams, all helping to provide a comprehensive record of this unique railway complex.